ChristFarrell/_cm/Homework/HomeworkNotes.md

             C_index += 1
 ```

 Second part, the program classifies which numbers are real and which numbers are imaginary.
 We know that a is the real number and b is the imaginer number.
 At first case, we use the condition when a is the real number and b = 0.
-Therefore:
+Therefore:PY
 1. If single roots: 2, the solution         : $C₁e^{2x}$<br>

 When the same root appears repeatedly, each “repetition” produces an additional factor of $x^{m}$.